paeddym/Systemprogrammierung/README.md

 Several utility functions, hopefully making your lives a little bit easier:

+* `utilInit()`: Initialize the util module, setting the program name given.
+   Must be called before any of the output functions are used.
 * `normalPrint()`, `debugPrint()`, `infoPrint()` `errorPrint()`: These are `printf()`-like output functions to pretty-print regular, debug, informational or error messages.
   They use colors (unless disabled via `styleDisable()`) and also print the program name in front.